TomLin/MLND-practice/README.md

 # MLND-practice
-Practice repository for MLND from Udacity.
+Final project repository for MLND from Udacity.